iamgodot/py-tldr/README.md

   -h, --help                      Show this message and exit.
 ```

-By default a config file will be generated in `~/.config/tldr`:
+A config file should be created as `~/.config/tldr/config.toml`:

 ```toml
 page_source = "https://raw.githubusercontent.com/tldr-pages/tldr/main/pages"